 Circuit-breaker lockdown: What would it look like and how long would it last?

-The UK has seen a sharp rise in cases of Covid-19 since the beginning of November 2021, and with the arrival of the Omicron variant, the government has been forced to reassess the UK’s current guidelines.
+The UK has seen a sharp rise in cases of Covid-19 since late November 2021, and with the arrival of the Omicron variant, the government has been forced to reassess its current guidelines.

-‘Plan B’ measures were introduced from Friday 10 December onwards, including advice to work from home and mandatory face coverings in public indoor venues such as cinemas, theatres and places of worship, as well as shops.
+“Plan B” measures were introduced from Friday 10 December onwards, including advice to work from home and making face coverings mandatory in public indoor venues such as shops, cinemas, theatres and places of worship.

-The booster programme was also accelerated, with 750 armed forces personnel drafted in to support the roll-out.
-As of yesterday (17 December), 26.3 million adults over the age of 18 in the UK have received their booster dose of the Covid-19 vaccine.
+The vaccine booster programme was also accelerated, with 750 armed forces personnel drafted in to support the roll-out.
+As of 20 December, 48.8 per cent of people over the age of 12 in the UK have received their booster dose.

-However, after a few days of record-breaking daily case numbers, with an additional 93,045 infections reported on Friday, experts have warned the Government that more measures are needed to avoid an increase in hospitalisations.
+However, after a few days of record-breaking daily case numbers, with a pandemic high of 93,045 infections reported on Friday, experts have warned the government that more measures are needed to avoid an increase in hospitalisations.

-A number of West End productions, gigs, football and rugby matches set to take place this weekend have already been cancelled and postponed.
+A number of West End theatre productions, live concerts, football and rugby matches have already been cancelled or postponed.

-In London, Mayor Sadiq Khan has declared a major incident over the surge in Omicron cases in the capital.
+In London, city mayor Sadiq Khan has declared a major incident over the surge in Omicron cases in the capital.

-Yesterday (17 December), it was reported that leaked minutes from a Scientific Advisory Group for Emergencies (Sage) meeting had advised the introduction of stricter measures to stop hospital admissions reaching 3,000 per day.
+It was meanwhile reported on Friday that leaked minutes from a meeting of the government’s Scientific Advisory Group for Emergencies (Sage) had advised the introduction of stricter measures to stop hospital admissions reaching 3,000 per day.

-Officials are reportedly now drawing up plans for the implementation of a lockdown to combat the alarming rise in cases.
-So, what would a circuit-breaker lockdown look like?
+Officials are reportedly now drawing up plans for the implementation of a circuit-breaker lockdown to combat the alarming rise in cases.
+But what would that look like?

 The BBC reported experts had recommended moving to restrictions seen in steps one and two of easing lockdown restrictions earlier this year.
 This would mean banning indoor mixing and indoor hospitality.

 It has also reportedly been proposed that the lockdown would last for two weeks and would start after Christmas.
-Potentially, this means that the UK could go into a two-week circuit-breaker lockdown starting between 27 and 30 December.
+Potentially, this means that the UK could go into a two-week circuit-breaker isolation period starting at some point between 27 and 30 December.

-The Times reported that draft regulations were being prepared which could ban meeting others indoors with the exception of work purposes, and that pubs and restaurants would be limited to outdoor service only, for two weeks after Christmas.
+The Times meanwhile reported that draft regulations were being prepared that could ban meeting others indoors other than for work purposes and that pubs and restaurants would be limited to outdoor service-only for two weeks after Christmas.

 Professor Stephen Reicher, a member of Sage, told Times Radio on Sunday that “all the science suggests that (Plan B is) not going to be enough”.